kenballus/smtp-garden/README.md

     - DNS container for MX records ("dns-mx" running dnsmasq) on standby, but docker built-in DNS has been sufficient so far
       - Most servers seem to happily fall back on A records if MX record not available
       - This container will be removed if not needed
+- Validation:
+  - aiosmtpd tested against all other servers.
+Other servers partially tested; in progress.
 - Fuzzing: early development
   - A simple, payload delivery script is functional (`sendmsg.py`)
+  - Multiplexer server (`mux`) in concept development
+    - Serves as a proxy between the primary peer and all other secondary peers
+    - `mux` identifies the primary peer source, and sends the received message to all other peers.
+    - Some email reprocessing may be involved, TBD.
+    - Functionally, this allows the single primary peer to relay to multiple smart hosts simultaneously
   - see TODO below / [issues](https://github.com/kenballus/smtp-garden/issues)
   - Pre-fuzzing testing identified a few server bugs

 ## TODO (as of 4/1/2025)
-- __HIGH__ Payload generator: Need a generator; Concept design stage.
-- __HIGH__ Output comparator: Need automation and a screening method for false-positives; Concept design stage
 - __HIGH__ Finish formal validation
+- __MEDIUM__ Payload generator: Need a generator; Concept design stage.
+- __MEDIUM__ Output comparator: Need automation and a screening method for false-positives; Concept design stage
+- __MEDIUM__ Development of `mux` server
+- LOW Automated method to gather and post-process received Maildir contents for comparison
 - LOW Script to automatically update all image configurations when new servers are added or other routing rules change
 - LOW See [issues](https://github.com/kenballus/smtp-garden/issues) tab for new candidate servers.
 - LOW Optimize Dockerfiles for image size (i.e., James is huge)

-## Validation (as of 4/1/2025)
+## Validation (as of 4/8/2025)
 Verification of expected __SMTP routing__ and __email delivery__ behavior is recommended prior to formal testing.
 - Expected behavior:
   - Emails for *recognized users*, received by servers with local user inboxes, are delivered locally in Maildir format
-  - Emails for *unrecognized users*, recevied by servers with local user inboxes, are rejected (DSN to fallback server)
+  - Emails for *unrecognized users*, recevied by servers with local user inboxes, are rejected (DSN to fallback server, in some cases)
   - Emails for any user, at a *recognized peer host*, are delivered directly to that host
     - Exception: submission / smarthost-only servers deliver everything to the designated target (usually, `echo`)
     - i.e., Dovecot submission server